Killer B's (Houston Astros): Aftermath

 Biggio played until he announced his retirement effective at the end of the 2007 season.
 He collected 3,060 hits by the end of his career to go along with 291 home runs (53 as a leadoff hitter, a National League record), seven All-Star Game appearances and five Silver Slugger Awards.
 He was inducted into the National Baseball Hall of Fame and Museum in 2015.
 Bagwell, bothered by trouble with his shoulder, never played baseball again after the end of the 2005 World Series.
 However, he was on hand to see Biggio reach 3,000 hits on June 28, 2007, meeting him on the field after the historic moment.
 Bagwell ended his career with 449 home runs and 1,529 runs batted in (RBI), and he was inducted into the Hall of Fame in 2017.
 Berkman was traded by the Astros to the New York Yankees in 2010, and he ended his career in 2013 after signing a one-day contract with the Astros to retire.
 A lifetime .293 hitter, he hit 366 home runs with 1,234 RBIs.
 The 2005 season was the last postseason appearance for the Astros for ten years.

 Beltran would spend most of the next twelve years after 2004 as a member of the New York Mets, but he would find his way back to the Astros in free agency after the end of the Killer B's era.
 After the end of the 2016 season, he was signed to a one-year deal to play as the designated hitter.
 His key contribution that year was an RBI double in the ninth inning of Game 4 of the American League Division Series that was the deciding run in a 5-4 win that gave the Astros their first postseason series victory in thirteen years.
 Beltran retired after the season, which ended with the Astros winning the World Series; coincidentally, a star player for that Astros team had a name that started with a "B" in Alex Bregman, who provided the winning hit to end Game 5 in the seven-game series victory.
 Beltran would go on to open a successful chain of frozen yogurt shops in the Houston and greater Houston area named Chiller Bee, a play off of the name Killer B’s.

-In the 2021 Houston Astros season, when the team clinched their ticket to the postseason, it was their sixth postseason appearance in the past seven seasons, which matched the "Killer B's" era.
+In the 2021 Houston Astros season, when the team clinched their ticket to the postseason, it clinched their sixth postseason appearance in the past seven seasons, which matched the "Killer B's" era.
+The 2022 team reached the postseason once again, thereby topping the Killer B era for most playoff appearances in any span of seasons.
+Dusty Baker became the third Astros manager to reach the postseason three straight times and only the second to do so in his first three seasons after Larry Dierker.